logo for nutrition-and-you.com

 terfenadine (Seldane)

-(Source: The Harvard medical school family health guide: Grapefruit and medication.)
+The Harvard medical school family health guide: Grapefruit and medication: A cautionary note.

-The information and reference guides in this website are intended solely for the general information for the reader.
+(Medical Disclaimer: The information and reference guides on this website are intended solely for the general information of the reader.
 It is not to be used to diagnose health problems or for treatment purposes.
 It is not a substitute for medical care provided by a licensed and qualified health professional.
-Please consult your health care provider for any advice on medications.)
+Please consult your healthcare provider for any advice on medications.)